pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 <!-- TODO: add a small discussion on what pinning is?-->

-There are a several different build tools that you can use to [create your Python package's *SDist* and *Wheel* distributions](python-package-distribution-files-sdist-wheel).
+There are a several different build tools that you can use to [create your Python package's _sdist_ and _wheel_ distributions](python-package-distribution-files-sdist-wheel).
 Below, we discuss the features, benefits and limitations of the most commonly used Python packaging tools.
 We focus on pure-python packages in this guide.
 However, we also highlight tools that currently support packages with C/C++ and other language extensions.

 <!-- TODO: create build tool selection diagram - https://www.canva.com/design/DAFawXrierc/O7DTnqW5fmMEZ31ao-TK9w/edit -->

 :::{figure-md} fig-target